Last updated on August 21, 2023

 Both vaccines will probably require at least two doses, probably 3-4 weeks apart.
 The AstraZeneca vaccine and also a Johnson & Johnson vaccine have been made using a different process using a viral vector.
 This uses a virus that causes the common cold known as adenovirus to get the mRNA where it teaches the body to recognise the coronavirus spike.
 The adenovirus has been genetically modified, so it cannot replicate or cause disease.
 These vaccines will probably also require two doses.

-So, technically none of these viruses are living vaccines.
+So, technically none of these viruses is a living vaccine.
 The vaccines do not contain any living coronavirus, and cannot breed or cause coronavirus.
-Questions that we don’t yet have answers to, are whether medications that patients are taking for autoimmune disease might suppress how effective the vaccine is, or whether having the vaccine might stir up the autoimmune disease.
+Questions that we don’t yet have answers to are whether medications that patients at ArthritisCARE are taking for the autoimmune disease might suppress how effective the vaccine is, or whether having the vaccine might stir up the autoimmune disease.

 Certainly, we have seen patients who have had the flu vaccine have flares of their rheumatoid arthritis, and I guess it is a risk versus benefit analysis.
 We’d hope that the patients that are on stable medications will only have minor flares, if any flares at all, but only time will tell.